Living in Saudi Arabia

 There isn't much of a nightlife in Saudi right now, because alcohol is prohibited.
 However, you can likely find parties going on within your compound - just be sure to make friends and get yourself on the guest lists!
 Otherwise, you can throw your own party and invite others that live in your compound.

-There are also parties that take place within embassies in Saudi Arabia - but you need to make friends with people that go to them or host them to get yourself put on the guest list.
-You can oftentimes find alcohol at these parties, and you may even find homebrews at any house parties that you find yourself on the guest list for.
+There are also parties that take place within embassies in Saudi Arabia - but you need to make friends with people who go to or host them to get yourself put on the guest list.
+You can oftentimes find alcohol at these parties, and you may even find homebrews at any house parties that you find yourself invited.

 If you're planning on living in Saudi Arabia, you'll want to bring some in-house entertainment options from your home country.
 Make sure you have things to keep yourself entertained, as Saudi is not a country that's known for having an exciting entertainment scene.